866-DRY-PUMP (866-379-7867)|info@synsysco.com

 Because the 8200 series is aging out across multiple industries, the most sustainable long-term solution is replacement.
 SynSysCo supports two excellent replacement-upgrade pathways:

-The OMNI-800 is an air or water cooled, 3-Phase, 208 VAC unit engineered to support legacy and modern cryogenic pumping requirements while delivering greater reliability than aging CTI units.
+The OMNI-800 is an air or water-cooled, 3-Phase, 208 VAC unit engineered to support legacy and modern cryogenic pumping requirements while delivering greater reliability than aging units.
 It addresses the core issues associated with 8200 failures, including cooling performance, serviceability, and operating cost.
+It replaces the 8200 3-phase water-cooled and/or air-cooled units.
+It operates Cryo-Torr® and On-Board® Cryopumps and water pumps, in addition to Trillium CryoPlex®, Sumitomo Marathon®, and CRYO H&I GENCryo® pumps.

 Best for: